-Candidates are allotted four hours to complete the written examination.
-The content of the examination follows the plan (detailed below), which was derived from an in-depth practice analysis validation effort that was completed in 2017.
+Candidates are allotted four hours to complete the written exam.
+The exam plan was derived from an in-depth practice analysis validation effort that was completed in 2017.

-The written examination has a total of 90 questions, which includes 10 experimental items throughout.
+The written exam has a total of 100 questions, which includes 20 experimental items.
 These experimental items do not count against a candidate's exam score and are included to collect information on questions that may be incorporated into future test forms.